Pre-defined Descriptor Files

 jar-with-dependencies

-Use jar-with-dependencies as the descriptorRef of your assembly-plugin configuration in order to create a jar archive which contains the binary output of your project, along its the unpacked dependencies.
-This built-in descriptor produces an assembly with the classifier jar-with-dependencies using the jar archive format.
+Use jar-with-dependencies as the descriptorRef of your assembly-plugin configuration in order to create a JAR which contains the binary output of your project, along its the unpacked dependencies.
+This built-in descriptor produces an assembly with the classifier jar-with-dependencies using the JAR archive format.

 Below is the jar-with-dependencies descriptor format: